 The safety plan marks an expansion of enhanced and additional safety precautions PG&E began implementing in 2017 and 2018 to address the growing threat of extreme weather and wildfires across its service area.

-Expanded efforts include enhancing vegetation management around power lines, conducting enhanced safety inspections of electric infrastructure in high fire-threat areas, and a hardening of our electric system.
+Expanded efforts include enhancing vegetation management around power lines, conducting heightened safety inspections of electric infrastructure in high fire-threat areas, and hardening of the electric system.

-Also included in the 2019 plan is additional and enhanced safety precautions including the expansion of PG&E's Public Safety Power Shutoff (PSPS) programme to include all electric lines that pass through high fire-threat areas - both transmission and distribution.
+Also included in the 2019 plan are additional and improved safety precautions including the expansion of PG&E’s Public Safety Power Shutoff (PSPS) programme to include all electric lines that pass through high fire-threat areas – both transmission and distribution.